matildaarvidsson/2045-nordic-grid-model/README.md

 Some tips for using `snakemake`
 - The `snakemake` command always requires the `-c` flag with the amount of parallel cores it can use.
 By default, use `all` to run it fastest.
 - If you do not want to run the whole workflow (e.g. to test something), for instance to only build the database, write the output file you want: `snakemake -c all database/2020-high/nordics.sqlite`.
 This stops the workflow after building the database.
+- Snakemake will only run a certain script if its input files are newer than the output files.
+This speeds it up after the first run